Simple Steps to Selling a House With Water in the Crawl Space

-While many homeowners don’t know what’s in the crawl space beneath their home — and some might not even realize they have a crawl space — it’s possible that moisture or standing water could be lurking there, waiting to put a dent in their home’s value.
+While many homeowners don’t know what’s in the crawl space beneath their home — and some might not even realize they have a crawl space — it’s possible that moisture or standing water could be lurking there, waiting to put a dent in your home’s value.
 It can often be difficult selling a house.
 With water in the crawl space left unaddressed, it can be a real challenge.

-Top real estate agent Alison Harris of Savannah, Georgia, says that having water in a crawl space is “certainly not uncommon” in her area, where elevation is low and homes are built not far off the Savannah River.
-However, she said, due to a variety of factors water in a crawl space can affect any home regardless of location.
+Top real estate agent Alison Harris of Savannah, Georgia, says that having water in a crawl space is “certainly not uncommon” in her area, where elevation is low.
+However, she says water in a crawl space can affect any home regardless of location.

 We researched advice from construction and crawl space pros to get the down low on crawl spaces.
 The result: a comprehensive guide on addressing your crawl space before your home hits the market.